awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

-# Troubleshooting Data Exploration in Amazon Athena<a name="troubleshooting"></a>
+# Troubleshooting AWS Application Discovery Service<a name="troubleshooting"></a>

-In this section, you can find information about how to fix common issues with your AWS Application Discovery Service\.
+In this section, you can find information about how to fix common issues with AWS Application Discovery Service\.

 **Topics**
 + [Stop data collection by Data Exploration](#stop-data-collection)